TERRY9728/oop_project/README.md

 ### 1. Class and Objects ###
 - Reader class: Manages infomation of reader and borrowing/returning books.
 - Book class: Manages different book names and the situation of stock.
-- Search class: The base of search.
+- SearchStrategy class: The base of searchstrategy.
+- SearchByTitle / SearchByAuthor class: How to search.
--
+- LibraryManager class: System management.

 ### 2. Encapsulation ###